retro16/acsi2stm/doc/compact_pcb_manual.md

 Put a jumper to enable (id 3-5), remove to disable (id 0-2).

-This allows putting 2 ACSI2STM units at the same time, or leaving ID0 free for another device.
+This allows putting 2 ACSI2STM units at the same time, or leaving id 0 free for another device.

 ### FLASH